About the Butterflyway Project

 Scarborough Guildwood Butterflyway

 Residents of Scarborough will aim to create a butterflyway in the Guildwood neighbourhood this summer.
 Find out how to become a Guildwood Ranger!Learn more

 The troop of Butterflyway Rangers in Toronto's east end planted more than 40 pollinator patches in the Beaches and Leslieville neighbourhoods, making it the first butterflyway in Canada.Learn more

 Toronto Cedarvale Butterflyway

-In 2017, the Cedarvale Butterflyway Rangers planted pollinator patches in a dozen schoolyards, yards and parks — building on past plantings in the neighbourhood created through the Homegrown National Park Project.Learn more
+In 2017, Butterflyway Rangers in Toronto’s Cedarvale-Humewood neighbourhood planted pollinator patches in a dozen schoolyards, yards and parks — building on past plantings in the neighbourhood created through the Homegrown National Park Project.Learn more

 Is that a canoe in my park?

 Rain gardens flood Toronto!

 In the summer of 2015, volunteers and homeowners transformed front yards in Toronto’s Danforth East Village into a network of butterfly-friendly, flood-busting rain gardens.

 A growing body of international scientific evidence has shown pesticides are dangerous to biodiversity and their use has unintended ecological consequences.